softwaregroup-bg/ut-port-swagger/README.md

     then the following route will be exposed:
     GET /context/status
+    which will return the payload: ['pending', 'approved'] */
+  context: {},
+  // json schema schemas.
+  /*
+    Should be a key-value object
+    where the key is the name of the entity and the value is the schema itself.

-    which will return the payload: ['pending', 'approved'] The context properties are tokenized and can be used within the schemas and swagger document via interpolation.
+    The context properties are tokenized and can be used within the schemas via interpolation.
     I.e.
     {
       ...